 When financing large purchases, such as a home or automobile, you sometimes need help from professional brokers and lenders.
 There are plenty to choose from today, but two of the top companies in this industry are Quicken Loans and LendingTree.

 Both lenders provide added convenience and help speed up this often times complicated process, but which one is better?
 Let’s take a deeper look at their company profiles and see where their strengths and weaknesses lie.

 Broker vs. Lending Firm

 One of the major differences between Quicken Loans and LendingTree is how they operate.
-Lending Tree acts as a broker, working with lenders directly to find borrowers the best deal.
+Lending Tree acts as a broker, working with lenders directly to find borrowers the right deal.
 Since they’ve made connections with various lending companies, there are significantly more financing options available.

 Despite having more loan options, though, there is a risk of the broker not aligning with the interests of the borrower.
-They may look for a deal, for example, that maximizes their compensation amount rather than finding the best rate possible.
+They may look for a deal, for example, that maximizes their compensation amount rather than finding the lowest rate possible.

 Additionally, LendingTree operates on the basis of good faith estimates.
 Even though they are fairly close to what you can get from different lenders, they are not precise.
 The added wiggle room in terms of price is thus problematic when you’re on a tight budget and need accurate estimates.

 Conversely, Quicken Loans acts as the lender directly.
 The middle man is taken out of the equation.
 Information is kept private, so the chances of getting bombarded with calls from numerous lenders are zero.

 However, since Quicken Loans does not work with multiple lenders, it can be quite difficult to discern if an offered rate truly is the lowest rate available.
 This makes it paramount for borrowers to understand what type of loan is being offered and get familiar with the terms associated with it.